Can We Be Detected by ET?

-Newswise — May 2, 2023, Mountain View, CA, Manchester, UK and Mauritius -- What would the Earth look like to an alien civilization located light years away?
-A team of researchers from Mauritius and Manchester University has used crowd-sourced data to simulate radio leakage from mobile towers and predict what an alien civilization might detect from various nearby stars, including Barnard's star, six light years away from Earth.
-Ramiro Saide, currently an intern at the SETI Institute's Hat Creek Radio Observatory and M.Phils. student at the University of Mauritius, generated models displaying the radio power that these civilizations would receive as the Earth rotates and the towers rise and set.
-Saide believes that unless an alien civilization is much more advanced than ours, they would have difficulty detecting the current levels of mobile tower radio leakage from Earth.
-However, the team suggests that some technical civilizations are likely to have much more sensitive receiving systems than we do, and the detectability of our mobile systems will increase substantially as we move to much more powerful broadband systems.
+Newswise — A team of researchers from Mauritius and Manchester University has simulated what an alien civilization, located light years away, would see when looking at the Earth.
+Using crowd-sourced data, they predicted radio leakage from mobile towers to create models displaying the radio power that these civilizations would receive as the Earth rotates and the towers rise and set.
+The team believes that unless the alien civilization is much more advanced than ours, they would have difficulty detecting the current levels of mobile tower radio leakage from Earth.
+However, they suggest that more technically advanced civilizations could have much more sensitive receiving systems, and the detectability of our mobile systems will increase substantially as we move to much more powerful broadband systems.
+Mountain View, CA, Manchester, UK, and Mauritius were involved in this study.

-Saide is also excited by the fact that his simulations show that the Earth’s mobile radio signature includes a substantial contribution from developing countries, including Africa.
-According to team leader Professor Mike Garrett (University of Manchester, Jodrell Bank Centre for Astrophysics), “the results highlight Africa’s success in bypassing the landline stage of development and moving directly into the digital age.”
-Garrett is pleased with the results.
-“I’ve heard many colleagues suggest that the Earth has become increasingly radio quiet in recent years - a claim that I always contested - although it’s true we have fewer powerful TV and radio transmitters today, the proliferation of mobile communication systems around the world is profound.
-While each system represents relatively low radio powers individually, the integrated spectrum of billions of these devices is substantial.”
+Ramiro Saide's simulations also revealed that the mobile radio signature of the Earth includes a significant contribution from developing countries in Africa.
+This fact excited Saide, and according to team leader Professor Mike Garrett from the University of Manchester's Jodrell Bank Centre for Astrophysics, it highlights Africa's success in skipping the landline stage of development and transitioning directly to the digital age.
+Garrett also disagrees with the notion that the Earth has become increasingly radio quiet, stating that although there may be fewer powerful TV and radio transmitters today, the proliferation of mobile communication systems worldwide is significant.
+The integrated spectrum of billions of mobile devices represents a substantial amount of radio power, even though each system only emits relatively low radio powers individually.

-Dr. Nalini Heeralall-Issur, Saide’s supervisor in Mauritius, thinks Saide might be right.
-“Every day we learn more about the characteristics of exoplanets via space missions like Kepler and TESS, with further insights from the JWST – I believe that there’s every chance advanced civilizations are out there, and some may be capable of observing the human-made radio leakage coming from planet Earth.”
+Dr. Nalini Heeralall-Issur, Saide’s supervisor in Mauritius, shares his excitement and believes that Saide's simulation might be accurate.
+She notes that with every new space mission, like Kepler, TESS, and the upcoming James Webb Space Telescope (JWST), we are learning more about exoplanets and their characteristics.
+With this new knowledge, Heeralall-Issur thinks that there is a good chance that there are advanced civilizations out there capable of observing the human-made radio leakage coming from Earth.

-The team is eager to extend their research to include other contributors to the Earth’s radio leakage signature.
-The next step is to include powerful civilian and military radars, new digital broadcast systems, Wi-Fi networks, individual mobile handsets and the swarm of satellite constellations now being launched into low Earth orbit, such as Elon Musk’s Starlink system.
-According to Garrett, “Current estimates suggest we will have more than one hundred thousand satellites in low Earth orbit and beyond before the end of the decade.
-The Earth is already anomalously bright in the radio part of the spectrum; if the trend continues, we could become readily detectable by any advanced civilization with the right technology.”
+The team plans to expand their research to include other sources of radio leakage from Earth.
+This will include more powerful civilian and military radars, new digital broadcast systems, Wi-Fi networks, individual mobile devices, and satellite constellations such as Elon Musk’s Starlink system.
+Professor Garrett suggests that the Earth will become even brighter in the radio part of the spectrum with the launch of over 100,000 satellites in low Earth orbit and beyond by the end of the decade.
+He believes that if this trend continues, any advanced civilization with the right technology will be able to detect our planet easily.

-"This work is a superb example of how a detailed analysis of the properties of human technology (the “anthropogenic technosphere”) can be leveraged toward developing exciting, novel strategies for detecting extraterrestrial technologies,” said Allen Telescope Array Project Scientist Dr. Wael Farah.
-"We look forward to using the unique instrumentation capabilities and scheduling flexibility of the Allen Telescope Array, paired with our growing knowledge of nearby exoplanet systems, to undertake new searches based on these strategies.”
+Dr. Wael Farah, the Allen Telescope Array Project Scientist, praised the research and highlighted the potential for using the array's instrumentation and knowledge of nearby exoplanet systems to conduct new searches based on the team's strategies.
+He described the work as an excellent example of how analyzing human technology can lead to innovative methods for detecting extraterrestrial technologies.

 The paper has been accepted by MNRAS: https://academic.oup.com/mnras/article/522/2/2393/7028804